Everything to Know About College Financial Aid and Student Loans

 Especially if you attend graduate school and have amassed a large amount of qualifying debt, you should carefully weigh PSLF as you consider your career plans.
 It is much better than standard income-driven repayment and can significantly improve your lifetime financial health.

-Congress and Trump are considering limitations to PSLF so be sure to monitor any changes that are coming if you are counting on this to finance your education.
+Congress is considering limitations to PSLF so be sure to monitor any changes that are coming if you are counting on this to finance your education.